 Make a difference in your farm community!

-- Developing livestock safety manuals and signs for county fair participants.
+- Develop livestock safety manuals and signs for county fair participants.

-Applications will be reviewed by members of the I-CASH advisory board.
+Applications will be reviewed by members of the I-CASH staff and advisory board.
 Criteria for selection will be based on objectives and use of funds.
-One project will be selected for the Outstanding Youth Grant Award which will be presented at the 2020 MRASH conference in mid-November .
+Each year, one project is selected for the Outstanding Youth Grant Award and presented at the annual MRASH conference in November.
 Funding will be available for travel and expenses to attend the meeting.
 A cash award will also be given to the top project.

 Grants are only available for youth groups/organizations in Iowa.